Freight Shipping from Grand Rapids to Phoenix

 How much does it cost to ship freight from Grand Rapids to Phoenix?

-Full truckload (FTL) rates from Grand Rapids, MI to Phoenix, AZ currently range from $4,384-$5,403 for a standard dry van load over the 2,039-mile route.
+Full truckload (FTL) rates from Grand Rapids, MI to Phoenix, AZ currently range $4,384-$5,403 (roughly $2.16-$2.66 per mile over 2,039 miles).
 LTL shipments typically cost $1,321-$2,133 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Grand Rapids to Phoenix?